Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 05.25.37 UTC
+- WIB: Minggu, 8 Desember 2024 06.23.30 UTC
-- WITA: Minggu, 8 Desember 2024 06.25.37 UTC
+- WITA: Minggu, 8 Desember 2024 07.23.30 UTC
-- WIT: Minggu, 8 Desember 2024 07.25.37 UTC
+- WIT: Minggu, 8 Desember 2024 08.23.30 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational